 It’s Okay to Rent and Be Married, Honest

 - There’s nothing wrong with renting at any time in your life

 - You don’t need to own a home just because you’re married

 - It might be good to put down roots somewhere where you’ve got added stability

-That latter group might have a great reason to buy a home, whereas the former group could make a terrible decision and add a lot of stress to a new marriage.
+That latter group might have a great reason to buy a home, whereas the former group could make an ill-timed decision and add a lot of uncertainty to a new marriage.

-There’s No Rush to Buy a Home
+There Shouldn’t Ever Be a Rush to Buy a Home

 - Plenty of married couples rent until finding their forever home

 - A wedding can be hard on a couple’s finances

 - So waiting to get all your ducks in a row can pay off and reduce stress

 - Once you’re married (and before)